appsignal/public_config/dashboards/ruby_vm/README.md

 - The **hostname** of the machine that emitted the metric.

-## Global VM Lock magic dashboard
+## Global VM Lock automated dashboard

-The "Ruby GVL" magic dashboard contains graphs for the metrics that are emitted by the AppSignal for Ruby integration's [GVL minutely probe](https://github.com/appsignal/appsignal-ruby/blob/main/lib/appsignal/probes/gvl.rb).
+The "Ruby GVL" automated dashboard contains graphs for the metrics that are emitted by the AppSignal for Ruby integration's [GVL minutely probe](https://github.com/appsignal/appsignal-ruby/blob/main/lib/appsignal/probes/gvl.rb).

 > ⚠️ This probe is only enabled if the user is using AppSignal for Ruby version 3.3.9 or higher, Ruby version 3.2 or higher, and the `gvltools` gem version 0.2 or higher is installed.